12 min read

 Do I need to understand hockey to enjoy hockey romance?

 No. The best hockey romances explain what you need to know.
 What you need is appreciation for emotional stakes and character pressure.
 The sport is the mechanism, not the requirement.
+In the Ice and Instinct series, for example, every hockey detail is grounded in character emotion so non-fans never feel lost.

 Are hockey romances always steamy?